NickBaren101/Godot-Games/last-call/game-design-document.md

-  unlocks[]   option ids added to the pool after this is sent removes[]   option ids deleted from the pool after this is sent persistent  optional bool — if true, the option is not consumed when sent silence[]   optional { idle_time, text } — ordered follow-ups the contact sends if the
+  unlocks[]   option ids added to the pool after this is sent removes[]   option ids deleted from the pool after this is sent persistent  optional bool — if true, the option is not consumed when sent silence[]   optional { idle_time, text, final? } — ordered follow-ups the contact sends
-              player stays silent after this option's reply; each fires after idle_time seconds of silence, escalating in order (see §8) waits[]         { act, text }          fallback lines pulled after a silence chain is spent; filter by act, never repeat finale messages[]          strings, pushed when the finale triggers
+              if the player stays silent after this option's reply; each fires after idle_time seconds of silence, in order.
+A reply cancels the rest of the chain (the contact is cut off). final:true on the last entry = go quiet afterward instead of falling back to waits[] (see §8) waits[]         { act, text }          fallback lines pulled after a silence chain is spent; filter by act, never repeat finale messages[]          strings, pushed when the finale triggers